Skip to main content

 Change requests from guests

-Managing reservations is a key part of the Fairly platform, and we aim to provide clarity and guidance for both guests and property caretakers/homeowners.
-Below is an overview of how changes, cancellations, and refunds are handled across our booking channels, and how the care team is involved.
+Managing reservations quickly and easily is a key part of the Fairly platform.
+Below is an overview of how changes are handled across our booking channels, and how the care team is involved.

 Types of reservation changes

-Guests can make different types of changes to their reservation directly through Airbnb:
+Guests can request different types of changes to their reservation:

 • Cancel reservation